apache/iceberg/docs/common/community/join.md

 Community discussions happen primarily on the dev mailing list, on apache-iceberg Slack workspace, and on specific GitHub issues.

+## Contribute

+See [Contributing](../../../contribute) for more details on how to contribute to Iceberg.

 ## Issues

 Issues are tracked in GitHub: